Certified Professional Midwife: Education standards and international recognition

 The CPM credential has been the subject of ongoing debate regarding educational standards, clinical oversight, and alignment with international norms.

 The CPM credential does not meet the International Confederation of Midwives (ICM) global educational standards for midwifery practice.
 ICM defines a midwife as someone who has completed a formal midwifery education program that is recognized in the country where it is located, is at least three years in duration, and results in a recognized academic qualification.

 Most CPM educational pathways do not meet these criteria in terms of length, academic level, or institutional affiliation.
 However, the National Association of Certified Professional Midwives (NACPM) does hold affiliate membership in ICM, allowing participation in some ICM activities.
 This affiliation does not constitute endorsement of the CPM credential itself.

 In 2015, several midwifery organizations in the United States—including representatives from the CPM community formed the U.S. Midwifery Education, Regulation, and Association (US MERA) workgroup to explore alignment with the International Confederation of Midwives (ICM) global standards.
-US MERA initially endorsed a plan to require all new CPMs to graduate from a midwifery education program accredited by the Midwifery Education Accreditation Council (MEAC), with the intent of meeting ICM's minimum criteria for formal education.
+US MERA initially endorsed a plan to require all new CPMs to graduate from a midwifery education program accredited by the Midwifery Education Accreditation Council (MEAC) by the year 2020, with the intent of meeting ICM's minimum criteria for formal education.
 However, the plan was never implemented, and the Portfolio Evaluation Process (PEP) an apprenticeship-based route remains a recognized path to certification.
 The reversal drew criticism from stakeholders who viewed it as a retreat from professionalization and international accountability.